f4exb/sdrangel/ReadmeDevelopper.md

   - `TCPSrcXxx` classes in `plugins/channelrx/tcpsrc`: Sends channel I/Q samples via TCP
   - `UDPSrcXxx` classes in `plugins/channelrx/udpsrc`: Sends channel I/Q or FM demodulated samples via UDP

+<h3>Channel transmitter (Tx) plugins</h3>

+At present the following plugins are available:

+  - `AMMmodXxx` classes in `plugins/channeltx/modam`: AM modulator with simple sine

 <h2>Source tree structure</h2>

 At the first subdirectory level `indclude` and `sdrbase` contain the common core components include and source files respectively.
 They are further broken down in subdirectories corresponding to a specific area: